Next Available Intakes: 02 & 03 February 2021

 - Singapore University of Social Sciences reserves the right to amend and/or revise the above schedule without prior notice.

-For clarification, please contact the Centre for Continuing and Professional Education (CCPE) via the following:
+For clarification, please contact the SUSS Academy via the following:

 Telephone: +65 6248 0263